 Louisville is a somewhat small city located in the state of Mississippi.
 With a population of 6,314 people and four constituent neighborhoods, Louisville is the 55th largest community in Mississippi.

 Louisville is an extremely ethnically-diverse city.
 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Louisville include English, German, Scots-Irish, and Scottish.
+Important ancestries of people in Louisville include Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Louisville is English.
 Other important languages spoken here include Spanish and Chinese.